josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/📚_muted_volumes_from_the_cemetery_of_forgotten_books.md

 # 📚 How to Find Muted Volumes, for Return to the Cemetery of Forgotten Books
 **First created:** 2025-09-17 | **Last updated:** 2025-10-03
-*Replicable protocol for checking whether a trade title has been published and then effectively muted (plausible-deniability suppression vs natural obscurity)*
+*Replicable protocol for checking whether a trade title has been published and then effectively muted (plausible-deniability suppression vs natural obscurity).*

 ---